androcatz1/FYP_Backend/README.md

 SentiRadar is a FastAPI backend for the final year project, linked to the [YT_TimeSeries automation repository](https://github.com/androcatz1/YT_TimeSeries.git) and the [SentiRadar frontend repository](https://github.com/androcatz1/SentiRadar-Frontend.git).
 The service ingests YouTube video and comment data, transforms it with an ETL pipeline, stores it in PostgreSQL, and exposes analytics and machine learning endpoints for the frontend.

+## 🔴 Live Site

+The frontend dashboard is hosted here: [Hosted Dashboard](https://sentiradar-frontend.web.app/).

+The backend is hosted on Google Cloud Platform with Docker-based deployment and CI/CD automation.

 ## 📌 Problem Statement

 Social media has become a major source of news consumption in Malaysia, but public reaction is difficult to interpret at scale.
 YouTube comments are often code-mixed in Malay and English, which makes standard sentiment models less reliable, while manual review is slow and can be affected by bias.
 At the same time, engagement metrics like views and likes do not fully reflect audience sentiment, so analysts need a system that can capture both popularity and opinion in one place.